Igal Vardi: Work

 Vardi was the Chairman of the Israeli Association for Scientific Graphology in 1996.
 He has been an expert in handwriting analysis for 30 years (since 1979).
 He has specialized in a variety of services to industrial companies in various sectors (hi-tech, food, jewelry, hotels, heavy industry, lawyers, accountants and psychological institutes).

 He owns 4,000 books, all of which he bought and read.
-He additionally deciphered the handwriting of kidnapped Israeli soldier Gilad Shalit for the IDF.
+He additionally deciphered the handwriting of the kidnapped Israeli soldier Gilad Shalit for the IDF.
 He has been quoted as saying, "As a clinical psychologist by training, I declare graphology the queen of personality tests.
 Graphology cannot be faked.
-It is one of the few tests that you cannot prepare for."
+It is one of the few tests you cannot prepare for."

 In 2014, he utilized his theory entitled "Personality Collage Theory" to create a personality test for candidate assessment use in Human Resources called Ethoos.
 His Personality Collage Theory states that each individual has a collage-like, multifaceted personality with 9 distinct types of identities.
 Diverse identities within each person will express themselves differently depending on the situations in which a person finds themselves.